sauravguptadx/bookmycalendar_ineuron/README.md

 The APIs that are currently used are

-The API for scheduling a meeting is
+The API for scheduling a meeting using POST request is
 ```
 http://localhost:8000/api/:eventName/meeting/create/:userId